 Studies that provided indirect data were too heterogeneous in terms of study design, patient populations, interventions, assessed outcomes, and results to make accurate judgments regarding comparative efficacy or adverse event rates.
-Two fair-quality retrospective cohort studies found a higher risk of constipation with long-acting oxycodone compared to transdermal fentanyl, but concerns about unmeasured or residual confounding limit interpretation of these findings.^{30, 31} The comparative efficacy and adverse event rates of different long-acting opioids in adult patients with chronic non-cancer pain remains uncertain.
+Two fair-quality retrospective cohort studies found a higher risk of constipation with long-acting oxycodone compared to transdermal fentanyl, but concerns about unmeasured or residual confounding and a narrow focus on constipation (without considering other adverse events) limit interpretation of these findings.^{29, 30} The comparative efficacy and overall balance of adverse events associated with different long-acting opioids in adult patients with chronic non-cancer pain remains uncertain.

 There was also insufficient evidence to determine whether long-acting opioids as a class are more effective or associated with fewer adverse events than short-acting opioids.
-A subgroup of three studies investigating long-acting oxycodone versus short-acting oxycodone^{45, 47, 50} was more homogeneous and provided fair evidence that long-acting and short-acting oxycodone are equally effective for pain control.
+A subgroup of three studies investigating long-acting oxycodone versus short-acting oxycodone^{55, 60} was more homogeneous and provided fair evidence that long-acting and short-acting oxycodone are equally effective for pain control.
 It is not clear whether recent media attention and case reports of abuse and addiction from long-acting opioids represent a true increased risk or are proportionate to prescribing pattern changes.1 There also may be other reasons (such as convenience, improved compliance, or more consistent pain relief) for prescribing long-acting opioids, but these outcomes were not assessed in the reviewed trials.

-Opioid rotation has been proposed as a strategy to improve the balance between analgesia and side effects, but no clinical trials of opioid rotation in patients with non-cancer pain are available, and observational data primarily consists of case reports and uncontrolled series.
+Opioid rotation has been proposed as a strategy to improve the balance between analgesia and side effects, but no clinical trials of opioid rotation in patients with non-cancer pain are available, and supporting evidence primarily consists of anecdotal data and uncontrolled observational studies.